valencik/mastersAPSC/documents/thesis/thesis.md

 Demonstration
 =============
 > Demonstrate how the application can be used to perform analysis of the NSR.
+%- Analysis discussion from the proposal could be useful in the demonstration section of the thesis.

 Demonstration of the application.
 How everything that was promised is delivered.